gapacurar/AIFacade/docs/developer_guide.md

     Parameters:
         prompt (str): The user's input or question to be sent to the DeepSeek API.
     Returns:
-        str: The API's response rendered as HTML from Markdown if successful, or an error message string if the request fails.
+        str: The API's response is rendered as HTML from Markdown if successful, or an error message string if the request fails.
     Raises:
         Exception: Catches and returns any exceptions that occur during the API request.